 Complaints must be filed on the official complaint form prescribed by the Board of Review.

-Complaint forms may be picked up at the Morgan County Assessor’s Office in person, or by calling the office to have one mailed and or faxed to you.
+Complaint forms may also be picked up at the Morgan County Assessor’s Office in person, or by calling the office to have one mailed and or faxed to you.

 Complaint forms must be filed with the Morgan County Board of Review on or before the official closing date.
 Complaints may be filed in person or mailed, provided the mailing postmark is on or before the official closing date of the Board of Review.
 This closing date is 30 days after publication of the assessment list in the local newspaper.